dnbt777/ml/FINISHED/LSTM/LSTM.md

 # Tips

-Visualizing what is happening in your network seems to be one of the most important parts of ML
+Visualizing what is happening in your network seems to be one of the most important parts of ML.
+Both in your mind and also in the debugger or print() statements

-Print your grad norms so you can see where the network is learning!
+Print your grad norms so you can see where the network is learning and where it isn't!

-In jax, it's very easy to operate over nested structures using tree_util:
+In jax, it's very easy to map a function over nested structures using `tree_util.tree_map`:

 <img src="res/image-1.png" style="border: 1px solid white;border-radius: 5px;padding: 10px;"></img>

-train with high dropout, then lower dropout as time goes by until you hit the value you want.
+using a lower temperature than 1.0 may help your language model form words coherently